 Wheel Alignment: Reading Specifications

-The caster in this vehicle is read four degrees plus or minus one half degrees (.5°).
-The vehicle’s actual caster angles are within specifications.
+The caster in this vehicle is four degrees plus or minus one-half degrees (.5°).
+The vehicle's actual caster angles are within specifications.
 The camber angle is read one degree plus or minus 30 minutes.
-The ( ' ) or minutes symbol is used to view or represent angles just like an actual clock.
-The thirty minutes reading equals one half degree.
+The (') or minutes symbol is used to view or represent angles, just like an actual clock.
+The thirty minutes reading equals one-half degree.
 Notice the 45' or forty-five minute reading for the RF.
 It is equal to .75° (decimal degrees).
-The specifications for toe are read in fractions of an inch.
-It is read negative one quarter of an inch plus or minus one eighth of an inch.
+The specifications for toe are n fractions of an inch.
+It is negative one-quarter of an inch plus or minus one-eighth of an inch.
 If there is no negative sign preceding the number, it is assumed positive.
 The vehicle in the chart is within specifications.